 |Blaine County Center||1050 Fox Acres Rd.

 Hailey, ID 83333

 |Hailey, ID||(208) 788-2033|

 |Mini-Cassia Center||1600 Parke Avenue

 Burley ID 83318

 |Burley, ID||(208) 678-1400|

 CSI also accepts official COMPASS placement assessment results taken at another university/college.
 The test scores must be less than three years old and it is the student’s responsibility to have his/her scores sent to the CSI Admissions and Records Office.

-When you complete the COMPASS testing session, you will receive a copy of your test results.
+When you complete the Placement testing session, you will receive a copy of your test results.
 You are strongly encouraged to set up an appointment with your major advisor to review your scores.
-Liberal Arts majors, new students, non-degree seeking, and undecided students should bring their COMPASS scores to the Advising Center to discuss appropriate course planning and selection prior to registering for courses.
+Liberal Arts majors, new students, non-degree seeking, and undecided students should bring their Placement scores to the Advising Center to discuss appropriate course planning and selection prior to registering for courses.
 Bring your copy of the test results with you to the appointment with your advisor or when you are ready to register for classes.
 We also recommend that you take your test results with you on the first day of classes.